 Commerzbank, Deutsche Bahn, esatus AG, Creditreform, Hasso Platner Institut, Boniversum C, Main Incubator, comdirect, Bundesdruckerei, ING, Commerz Real and Authada.

-The twelve entities include major financial institutions, SSI specialized start-ups as well as the German federal printing office (Bundesdruckerei), which is responsible for physical identification cards in Germany.
-The entities behind LISSI support open source initiatives, which use standardized processes and identifiers to grand every entity and individual equal access to the new identity framework.
-Prominent examples of these SSI implementations include the Hyperledger Indy and Aries with the Sovrin Foundation, Jolocom, uPort, the ERC-725 Alliance and Selfkey among others.
+Lissi includes financial institutions, SSI specialized start-ups as well as the German federal printing office (Bundesdruckerei), which is responsible for physical identification cards in Germany.
+The entities behind LISSI support open source initiatives such as Hyperledger Indy and Aries, the W3C and the Dwhich use standardised processes and identifiers to grand every entity and individual equal access to the new identity framework.

 Presentation by the Bundesdruckerei — German federal printing office